michael-gh1/Addons-And-Tools-For-Blender-miHoYo-Shaders/setup_wizard/README.md

 ## Credits

-Thanks to all those who helped answer the questions I had while building out this tool and learning about Blender.
+Thanks to all those who helped answer the questions I had while building out this tool and learning about Blender on Festivity's Discord server.
 <br>
 :star: Shoutout to @Festivity, @TheyCallMeSpy, @Sultana, @M4urlcl0, @Modder4869 and @Bonny! :star: